-“A luxurious small hotel in a grand Victorian villa, hued in rich, deep colours, and set in peaceful Haymarket”
+“A luxurious small hotel set across 2 grand Victorian villas, hued in rich, deep colours, in peaceful Haymarket”

-But for many people, it's the smaller details that benchmark an endearing, homey place to stay, and The Dunstane House has them all.
-Homemade shortbread and fudge, coffee machines plus good teas and wines in the 16 rooms, underfloor heating in the bathrooms, classy tweed key rings, and a poem on your pillow after the nightly turndown service.
+But for many people, it's the smaller details that benchmark a romantic and endearing place to stay, and The Dunstane Houses have them all.
+Homemade shortbread and fudge, coffee machines plus good teas and wines in the 35 rooms, underfloor heating in the bathrooms, classy tweed key rings, and a poem on your pillow after the nightly turndown service.

-- A friendly welcome, and warm, helpful staff
+- A friendly welcome extended to families and dog-lovers, and warm, helpful staff

 - Beautiful decor and character in the rooms, along with fabulous showers and Fired Earth copper bathtubs